rungjoo/simmc2.0/README.md

 1. Download Data

-Download the [data](https://github.com/facebookresearch/simmc2/tree/master/data) provided by the challenge organizer and put it in the data folder.
+- Download the [data](https://github.com/facebookresearch/simmc2/tree/master/data) provided by the challenge organizer and put it in the data folder.
+- Unzip data files

 2. Image saving

-Preprocess the image files in advance.
+- Preprocess the image files in advance.
 The preprocessed result has the image name as the key and visual as the value.
 ```bash
 python3 image_preprocessor.py
 python3 image_preprocessor_final.py